Twelve Olympians: Twelve gods

 Pindar, in an ode written to be sung at Olympia c.
 480 BC, has Heracles sacrificing, alongside the Alpheus, to the "twelve ruling gods":

 Another of Pindar's Olympian odes mentions "six double altars".
 Herodorus of Heraclea (c.
 400 BC) also has Heracles founding a shrine at Olympia, with six pairs of gods, each pair sharing a single altar.

 Many other places had cults of the twelve gods, including Delos, Chalcedon, Magnesia on the Maeander, and Leontinoi in Sicily.
 As with the twelve Olympians, although the number of gods was fixed at twelve, the membership varied.
 While the majority of the gods included as members of these other cults of twelve gods were Olympians, non-Olympians were also sometimes included.
 For example, Herodorus of Heraclea identified the six pairs of gods at Olympia as: Zeus and Poseidon, Hera and Athena, Hermes and Apollo, the Graces and Dionysus, Artemis and Alpheus, and Cronus and Rhea.
 Thus, while this list includes the eight Olympians: Zeus, Poseidon, Hera, Athena, Hermes, Apollo, Artemis, and Dionysus, it also contains three clear non-Olympians: the Titan parents of the first generation of Olympians, Cronus and Rhea, and the river god Alpheus, with the status of the Graces (here apparently counted as one god) being unclear.

-Plato connected "twelve gods" with the twelve months and implies that he considered Pluto one of the twelve in proposing that the final month be devoted to him and the spirits of the dead.
+Plato connected "twelve gods" with the twelve months and implies that he considered Pluto (or Hades) one of the twelve in proposing that the final month be devoted to him and the spirits of the dead.

 The Roman poet Ennius gives the Roman equivalents (the Dii Consentes) as six male-female complements, preserving the place of Vesta (Greek Hestia), who played a crucial role in Roman religion as a state goddess maintained by the Vestals.